sagemath/sagewiki_to_gh-2022-10-10/days4/projects/graphs.md

  * NetworkX 2:
    * spectrum -- This should probably not be wrapped, but instead mimicked, since sage's linear algebra is undoubtedly faster.
    * hybrid, threshold -- These seem to be specialized programs that are closely related to the research areas of the NetworkX authors.
 It is unclear what to do with these.
+   * bipartite class - then check todo's in graph.py